bbc/psammead/packages/components/psammead-useful-links/README.md

 ### When to use this component

-This component can be used at any point on the page. `UsefulLinks` link promo should contain items that have a "PRO" `assetTypeCode` and "Guide" `contentType`.
+This component can be used at any point on the page.

 ### Accessibility notes